-Additionally, a final interior noise assessment is required prior to the issuance of the first building permit since the exterior noise levels at the building facades are above 60 dBA CNEL.
+Additionally, a final noise assessment is required prior to the issuance of the first building permit for first, second and third floors of the units since the building facades are above 60 dBA CNEL.
 This final report would identify the interior noise requirements based upon architectural and building plans to meet the City's established interior noise limit of 45 dBA CNEL.
-It should be noted; interior noise levels of 45 dBA CNEL can easily be obtained with conventional building construction methods and providing a closed window condition requiring a means of mechanical ventilation (e.g., air conditioning) for each building and upgraded windows for all sensitive rooms (e.g., bedrooms and living spaces).
+It should be noted; interior noise levels of 45 dBA CNEL can easily be obtained with conventional building construction methods and providing a closed window condition requiring a means of mechanical ventilation

+(e.g., air conditioning) for each building and upgraded windows for all sensitive rooms (e.g., bedrooms and living spaces).